Lubliniec: History

 The town was an important center of Polish Bar Confederates, and in the 1770s it was visited several times by Kazimierz Pułaski, one of the Confederates' military commanders and soon-to-be hero of the American Revolutionary War.
 In the late 18th century the town was held by the Polish noble Grotowski family.
 In 1812 Franciszek Grotowski founded an institute, which purpose was to take care of orphans and provide them with education, and a new orphanage was built in 1848.
 To this day the facade of the former orphanage is decorated with a relief of the Łodzia coat of arms of the Grotowski family.
 The town was a center of Polish resistance against Germanisation policies.
 19th-century Polish publicist, activist and poet Józef Lompa printed many of his works in the town.
 In the 19th century the county's population remained overwhelmingly Polish and Catholic by confession.
 In 1871 the town became part of Germany.
 The first railway reached it by 1884.
 The former castle of Lubliniec was converted into a hospital for the poor in 1893, then altered to a psychiatric hospital in 1895/96.

+According to the 1910 German census, in the city of Lublinitz 59% of the population reported German as their sole mother tongue while 25% reported Polish, with the remainder reporting as bilingual; in the entire district of Lublinitz including outlying villages, the figures were 15% German-speaking and 79% Polish-speaking.
 After World War I, Poland regained independence in 1918, and the region was divided according to the Upper Silesia plebiscite in 1921, whereby 88% of the Lublinitz citizens voted for continuance in the German Weimar Republic, while 47% of the citizens of the entire county voted to join the reborn Polish state.
 Nevertheless, after Wojciech Korfanty had initiated the Third Silesian Uprising from the nearby village of Czarny Las, it was incorporated into the Silesian Voivodeship of the Second Polish Republic and became a border town.
 In the interbellum the Polish 74th Infantry Regiment was stationed in Lubliniec.